Ceyeborg/GS1Grader/README.md

 ## Installation

-You can install GS1Grader using pip:
+You can now install GS1Grader using pip:

 ```bash
 pip install gs1grader
 ```

-If you want to install from source:
+Or if you want to install from source:

 ```bash
 # Clone the repo